OWASP/www-project-threat-dragon/docs-2/usage/modeling/getting-started.md

 If you have a repository that already has threat models, you can open them by clicking on the **open** area on the Welcome page.

-You will be able to select a github repository and branch, and then presented with a list of models to make your selection.
+You will be able to select a repository and branch, and then presented with a list of models to make your selection.

 ![Directory image]({{ '/docs-2/assets/images/directory.png' | relative_url }}){: .image-left }